Summary

 Keep qualification rules simple, visible, and not too easy or too hard to achieve, define PV/GV/CV precisely, pay on net volume, and use hold periods for rank rewards.

-Model payout cost under multiple growth scenarios, then choose a payout architecture that stays within margin.
+Model payout cost under multiple growth scenarios, then choose a payout architecture that stays within the margin.

 Finally, invest in dashboards and audit trails so leaders can self-track progress and support can explain every payout quickly.
 Review results quarterly, listen to field feedback, and adjust thresholds carefully, without surprise changes that erode trust unnecessarily.